valaxy/ace-shim-about-shadow-dom/readme.md

-A Shim Solution about ace working in shadow dom
+Makes ace editor instances work fine when some in shadow dom and some not in shadow dom

 # Global Variable Solution
 ```html